Emmapopo/Instucom-API/readme.md

 LOGIN AS A USER
-To login, you just need to supply two information in a GET request.
+To login, you just need to supply two information in a POST request.
 The path is '/token/auth':
 (a) email
 (b) password